pr4-kp/pr4-kp.github.io/content/posts/horospheres-project.md

 We can prove the number of ends a horosphere is based on our defining graph and which ray we choose, and we now visualize this.

 Generating a finite part of the horosphere on a group gives us a discrete visualization of the **boundary** of that group.
-The boundary is the set of geodesic rays with the equivalence relation $\sim$ between rays if they are "going the same direction".
+The boundary is the set of geodesic rays with the equivalence relation $\sim$ between rays if they are "going the same direction."
 The boundary of a hyperbolic space minus a point looks similar to these finite horospheres.
 In fact, the boundaries of some of our RACGs can be understood as homeomorphic to one of three objects: a $2$-sphere, and [two fractal-like surfaces](https://arxiv.org/pdf/2004.13315.pdf).

 The horosphere of the pentagon defining graph looks like a line because the boundary of the group is a circle, and a circle minus a point